sighsigh/encryptor-project/README.md

-# react-parcel-typescript-starter
+# encryptor project
-Generic project starter with parcel react and typescript
+encrypt and decrypt files on the web